Victims of Mariana dam disaster travel to London for High Court hearing

 Today, we were at London’s High Court to face BHP and Vale at a case management hearing ahead of the full trial in October 2024.
-Those affected by the Mariana dam disaster traveled 9000km to use the hearing as an opportunity to demand justice for Brazil’s worst ever environmental disaster.
+Those affected by the Mariana dam disaster travelled 9000km to use the hearing as an opportunity to demand justice for Brazil’s worst ever environmental disaster.

 Pogust Goodhead were in court representing 700,000 victims, including individuals, Brazilian municipalities, Indigenous communities, and local churches, all of whom suffered loss as a result of the dam collapse over eight years ago.